QuangVietLe/LCC/README.md

 Collatz_Tester File includes the code we used to find trivial and non-trivial tuples.
 Exhaustive_Algorithm File includes the exhaustive algorithm that we used to systematically find satisfying tuples.

+NOTE: Although the file GoodTuples has repeats and TuplesTested may also have repeats, this does not affect any of the data that we presented in the paper.